lazyparams/lazyparams/README.md

 //  ├─ twoParams int=2 SOURCE ✔
 //  └─ twoParams int=2 RUNTIME ✔
 ```
-LazyParams notices how end-of-the-road is hit when `myInt` has value 3 or 4 - and that it's necessary to choose `int=2` on the last couple of test repetitions in order to unlock the execution path that allows evaluation of the pending policy values.
+LazyParams notices how end-of-the-road is hit when `myInt` has value 3 or 4 - and that it's necessary to choose `int=2` on the last couple of test repetitions in order to unlock the execution path that allows evaluation of the pending `myPolicy` values.
-In the above example the condition that unlocks execution path for introducing `policy` is hardwired - but even without a hardwired condition it would still be possible for the repetion execution paths to unfold like this if repetitions for `myInt` values 3 and 4 cause test-failure before `policy` is introduced.
+In the above example the condition that unlocks execution path for introducing `myPolicy` is hardwired - but even without a hardwired condition it would still be possible for the repetion execution paths to unfold like this if repetitions for `myInt` values 3 and 4 cause test-failure before `myPolicy` is introduced.

-Let's instead have the other `myInt` values unlock `policy` introduction:
+Let's instead have the other `myInt` values unlock `myPolicy` introduction:
 ```
 @Test
 public void twoParams() {